balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 ##### Advanced options

-For implementation details and all available options for configuring the session ID cookie in Sails, see [express-session#cookie](https://github.com/expressjs/session#cookie).
+To see other available options (like "[domain](https://stackoverflow.com/a/7887384/486547)") for configuring the session ID cookie in Sails, see [express-session#cookie](https://github.com/expressjs/session/blob/v1.15.6/README.md#cookie).